-- GTIN-13 (EAN/UCC-13): this is a 13-digit number used predominately outside of North America
+GTIN-13 (EAN/UCC-13): this is a 13-digit number used predominately outside of North America

 - GTIN-14 (EAN/UCC-14 or ITF-14): this is a 14-digit number used to identify trade items at various packaging levels

 What is a Barcode?

 A barcode is a graphic symbol used to convey data.
-Typically the characters in a barcode symbols consist of bar/space patterns.
+Typically the characters in barcode symbols consist of bar/space patterns.
 The most common linear barcode is the UPC barcode (aka UPC-A).
 The barcode image above is an example.
 Please note that there are numerous other types of barcode languages.
 Just as English and French use the Roman character set (A, B, C, etc), the various barcode languages use bar/space patterns to convey data.
 The UPC-A barcode symbol contains 12 numeric digits.

 What is a UPC Company Prefix?

 The basis of the GTIN identification system works of unique company identifiers assigned to each company.
-GS1 global is a standards organization which over sees the numbering and guidelines for product identification.
-There are local GS1 offices in over 104 countries who primary role is to license GS1 Company Prefixes to companies within their country.
+GS1 global is a standards organization that oversees the numbering and guidelines for product identification.
+There are local GS1 offices in over 104 countries whose primary role is to license GS1 Company Prefixes to companies within their country.
 In the US, GS1 US is the local office.
-The uniqueness of brand specific GS1 Company Prefix allows products to be accepted and recognized across the globe.
-Each country establishes their own pricing rules for licensing GS1 Prefixes, which are normally based on the total number of products a company needs to identify.
+The uniqueness of brand-specific GS1 Company Prefix allows products to be accepted and recognized across the globe.
+Each country establishes its own pricing rules for licensing GS1 Prefixes, which are normally based on the total number of products a company needs to identify.

 Retailers and marketplaces mandate that their suppliers have a GS1 Company Prefix licensed to their brand.
 Since correct and unique production identification is critical to retail supply chains, major retailers and online marketplaces will not accept UPC barcodes without correctly licensed prefixes.
 In other words, you cannot use a reseller or another company’s UPCs to identify your products.
 The GS1 Prefix licenses provide denominations in;1-10, 1-100,1-1000,1-10000,1-100,000, For exact pricing for US company, please click here.

 How Many UPC Codes do I Need for my Products?